Final Critique for Project 2 will take place next class, Monday, Dec 10 at 3:00-5:00pm in the Wood Shop Crit space.

 </script>

 4. Copy and paste following code into <head> tag.
-This code attached necessary stylesheets.
+This code attached necessary stylesheets.<!--OPTIONAL: additional stylesheets to change slideshow interface theme, default, light, dark or bar -->

 <link rel="stylesheet" href="themes/default/default.css" type="text/css" media="screen" />